 - Any student organization which wishes to use Victoria College's name, facilities, or property, or to solicit thereon, must complete the student organization registration form available in the Office of the Director of Student Life. - The registration of any student organization is at the discretion of the Dean of Student Services, is subject to review by the Student Life Committee, and is dependent upon the completion of the required application form and compliance with the rules and additional criteria the Dean of Student Services may set forth.
-Such criteria shall be established and published by the Vice President and made uniform for all similar types of organizations.
+Such criteria shall be established and published by

-- Potential faculty and staff advisors will be invited to meet with the Student Life Committee or the Director to Student Life to review the general guidelines and expectations of the College. - All College clubs are required to establish a constitution and bylaws at the time of registration.
-Examples of existing club constitutions will be provided for the benefit of new clubs and their advisors.
+- the Vice President and made uniform for all similar types of organizations. - Potential faculty and staff advisors will be invited to meet with the Student Life Committee or the Director to Student Life to review the general guidelines and expectations of the College. - All College clubs are required to establish a constitution and bylaws at the time of registration.
+Examples of existing club constitutions will be provided for the benefit of new clubs and their advisors. - Victoria College shall not deny an application for registration based on a political, religious, philosophical, ideological, or academic viewpoint expressed by the organization or any expressive activities of the organization.